-This two day workshop will cover the basics of small scale hydro power with a field trip to local microhydro installation.
-Participants will learn about: site assessment techniques including the measurement of head and flow; system design; types of turbines and their associated performance and cost; system components such as the intake, penstock and balance of system; maintenance and troubleshooting; case studies; tips and tricks from an industry icon.
+This 1-1/2 day workshop will cover the basics of small scale hydro power with a field trip to local microhydro installation.
+Participants will learn about: site assessment techniques including the measurement of head and flow; system design; types of turbines and their associated performance and cost; system components such as the intake, penstock and balance of system; maintenance and troubleshooting; and case studies.

-Please join us for two days packed with information and site visits for hands on demonstrations.
+Please join us for 1-1/2 days packed with information and site visit to Mollies Branch hydro system for hands on demonstrations.

 Who should attend?.....basically anyone